lloydtwum/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this creates a global variable
+this writes the additon of 128 and the value stored in an environment variable